mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 * the present state of the game
-* a *game rules* object that bundles together the *terminalStateEval*, *listMoves* and *nextState* functions discussed in the previous section
+* a *game rules* object that bundles together the *terminalStateEval*, *listMoves* and *nextState* functions discussed in the [Main Concepts](#main-concepts) section
-* the *evaluate* function
+* the *evaluate* function (also discussed in the [Main Concepts](#main-concepts) section)
 * the number of plies to look ahead

-The *game rules* object collects the three functions that fully describe the game from the perspective of the library.
-For any particular game, e.g. for the game of Chess, you only have to write the three *game rules* functions once and then you forget about them, but you may have multiple *evaluate* functions with different degrees of sophistication or running time requirements.
+The *game rules* object collects the three functions that fully describe the **rules** of the game from the perspective of the library.
+For any particular game, e.g. for the game of Chess, you only have to write the three *game rules* functions once, but you may have multiple *evaluate* functions with different degrees of sophistication or running time requirements.
+In other words, function *evaluate* supplies the "strategy" or the "cleverness".

 After the mandatory arguments, come three optional arguments which you're unlikely to need and which we'll describe later.